 This table is only an example of peak traffic periods in urban areas.

-Additional historical generic traffic data is available from the Department's annual Traffic Report, which can be accessed via https://dipl.nt.gov.au/industry/technical-standards-guidelines-and-specifications/traffic-data.
+Additional historical generic traffic data is available from the Department's annual Traffic Report, which can be accessed via https://dipl.nt.gov.au/industry/technical-standards- quidelines-and-specifications/traffic-data.
+This data does not provide accurate up-to-date guidelines-and-specifications/traffic-data.
 This data does not provide accurate up-to-date information on traffic volumes or traffic flows.